Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/External Database.md

 ```

 - `enableCustomDatabase`: Set this property to `true` to enable use of the custom database **Note: An enterprise license to use this feature**
-- `customDatabaseUrl`: Enter the database connection url for the database here. **Note: If you set the `customDatabaseUrl` you do not need to set the type, hostName, port and name, they will all be automatically derived from the url.**
+- `customDatabackendUrl`: Enter the database connection url for the database here. **Note: If you set the `customDatabackendUrl` you do not need to set the type, hostName, port and name, they will all be automatically derived from the url.**
 - `username`: The username for the database
 - `password`: The password for the database